-Chili Davis, a three-time All-Star and member of three World Series championship teams during an illustrious 19-year Major League playing career, returns for his second season as the A's hitting coach in 2012.
+Chili Davis, a three-time All-Star and member of three World Series championship teams during an illustrious 19-year Major League playing career, returns for his third season as the A's hitting coach in 2014.

-Davis, 53, oversaw an A's offense that hit 195 home runs in 2012.
-That was an increase of 81 from the previous season, which was the second biggest turnaround in Athletics history.
+Davis, 54, oversaw an A's offense that hit 186 home runs in 2013 after belting 195 home runs in 2012.
+That was an increase of 81 from 2011, which was the second biggest turnaround in Athletics history.
 He served as the Boston Red Sox's Triple-A hitting coach with Pawtucket in 2011.

 Originally selected in the 11th round of the 1977 draft by the San Francisco Giants, he became the first Jamaica-born player to play in the majors in 1981.
 Considered one of the greatest switch-hitters in baseball history, Davis batted .274 with 350 home runs, 1,372 RBI, 1,240 runs scored and a .451 slugging percentage in 2,436 big league games with the Giants (1981-87), California Angels (1988-90, 1993-96), Minnesota Twins (1991-92), Kansas City Royals (1997) and New York Yankees (1998-99).

 He finished fourth in the National League Rookie of the Year balloting in 1982 after hitting .261 with 19 homers, 76 RBI and 24 stolen bases for San Francisco.
 Davis, a native of Kingston, Jamaica and graduate of Dorsey High School in Los Angeles, hit 20 or more home runs in 10 different seasons as an outfielder-designated hitter.
 He earned All-Star recognition with the Giants in 1984 and 1986, and with the Angels in 1994.
 Davis served as Bob Melvin's teammate with San Francisco in 1986-87, including the '87 club that won the NL West division crown.